konradkapica/strapi-plugin-instagram-extended/README.md

 This is a Plugin for [Strapi headless CMS](https://strapi.io/) to download image links (or images in Pro version) from Instagram.
 It is based on strapi-plugin-instagram by [webvibe.io](https://github.com/webvibe-io/strapi-plugin-instagram) with following changes by [Sven Westerlaken](https://github.com/SvenWesterlaken):
 - Reels did not show up, we wanted to use the thumbnails of these in the feed
 - Permalinks (links to the actual post on Instagram) were missing
-- Most importantly, the image links expire after 1 week as these were not updated if a post already existed in the database
+- Image links expire after 1 week as these were not updated if a post already existed in the database
 - Added checkbox to include videos in download

+#### Go to:

 - [Features](#features)
 - [Installation](#installation)